ZacharyGeurts/universal_equation/README.md

 One in src and one in include.
 The rest is AMOURANTH RTX.
 A ground up RTX engine for developers.
 RTX 3060 Ti and higher, RX 6800 and up.
 (or lower PushConstants to 128)

-**Platform**: Currently Linux-only  with SDL3 implementations for Windows, Mac and iOS, and even Android.
+**Platform**: Currently Linux-only  with implementations for Windows, Mac and iOS, and even Android.
+It may build fine, I have untested so open a pull request if you get an OS working.
 I expect RTX to stay, so I expect other platforms to eventually adopt with chips.
 If you have a problem or need assistance please open an issue here on github.